How to Get a Great Night's Sleep

-Poor sleep hygiene is the major cause of poor sleep for most Americans, and it is important to address this first.
+Poor sleep hygiene is the major cause of poor sleep for most Americans, so it's important to address this first.
 The following are some important things to consider:

-- Do not consume any caffeine after 4:00 p.m., and better yet, not after lunch.
+- Don't consume caffeine after 4:00 p.m., and better yet, not after lunch.